AndresCeos/Electron-iframe-nume/README-Electron.md

 ### Output
 The built installers will be created in the `release/` directory:
 - Windows: `Numerología Cotidiana Setup.exe`
-- macOS Intel: `Numerología Cotidiana-x64.dmg`
+- macOS Intel processors: `Numerología Cotidiana-x64.dmg`
-- macOS Apple Silicon: `Numerología Cotidiana-arm64.dmg`
+- macOS Apple Silicon processors (M1/M2/M3): `Numerología Cotidiana-arm64.dmg`

 ## Features
 - Full-screen iframe wrapper for https://v2.numerologia-cotidiana.com/?m=1